 Childbirth brings in a lot of new changes.
-It completely alters the life of the parents as their life will now revolve around their new baby.
+It completely alters the life of the parents, as their life will now revolve around their new baby.
 Childbirth also changes the hormonal balance in the mother’s body.
-This causes several issues in the new mom such as mood swings, hair loss, insomnia, and more.
+This causes several issues in the new mom, such as mood swings, hair loss, insomnia, and more.
 The body takes a few months to recuperate from childbirth and get back to normal.
-During this time, hormonal imbalances can cause symptoms in the mother ranging from inconvenient to very serious.
+During this time, hormonal imbalances can cause a variety of symptoms in the mother, ranging from inconvenient to very serious.

 Causes of Hormonal Imbalance Post Pregnancy